-This report describes the experiences of the people who work in holistic centres and their encounters with law enforcement.
-Sixty-one holistic practitioners, ranging in age from 25 to 64 years old, participated in the survey1 that informed this research.
-All of the people whom we speak with were born outside of Canada and migrated from Asia; the majority came from China, and with others from Korea, Vietnam, and Thailand.
-The findings from the survey were used to develop recommendations for Toronto Municipal Licensing and Standards (MLS), city council, and Toronto Police Service.
+This report describes the experiences of people who work in holistic centres and their encounters with law enforcement.
+Sixty-one holistic practitioners, ranging in age from 25 to 64 years old, participated in the survey that informed this research.
+All of the people with whom we spoke were born outside of Canada and migrated from Asia; the majority came from China, with others from Korea, Vietnam, and Thailand.
+Findings from the survey were used to develop recommendations for Toronto Municipal Licensing and Standards (MLS), city council, and Toronto Police Service.